antfitch/website/src/content/cookbook/animation/physics-simulation.md

 ```

 :::note
-Now that the animation controller uses a simulation it's `duration` argument
-is no longer required.
+Now that the animation controller uses a simulation, its `duration` argument is no longer required.
 :::

 ## Interactive Example